-Located on the west bank of the Tiber, Trastevere literally translates to “across the Tiber.”
-An eclectic, culturally diverse and close-knit district, Trastevere is a favorite of Romans and study abroad students alike.
-The neighborhood’s cobblestone streets are reminiscent of the medieval era, while its many shops, cafes and restaurants are a testament to its youthful charm.
-With John Cabot University’s Guarini campus located right near the banks of the Tiber River, students have the whole of Trastevere at their doorstep.
+Translating to “across the Tiber,” Trastevere is a culturally diverse and close-knit district.
+Its cobblestone streets are reminiscent of the medieval era, while its shops, cafes and restaurants showcase its youthful charm.
+With JCU’s Guarini campus located near the Tiber River, students have Trastevere at their doorstep.
 Discover some fun facts about Trastevere!

-In the Regal period (753-509 B.C.) the land west of the Tiber actually belonged to the Etruscans, and was only captured by Rome after a battle between the two civilizations.
+In the Regal period, the land west of the Tiber belonged to the Etruscans, only captured by Rome after a battle between the two civilizations.
 Because the Romans were only interested in the Tiber for trade purposes, the land across the river was left for citizens to develop themselves.
 Fishermen, sailors, and immigrants built the Trastevere district from the ground up, making it the culturally rich and diverse neighborhood it is today.

 2. Via della Lungara, JCU’s Main Campus

-On the very street where John Cabot University is located, Via della Lungara, you will find Villa Farnesina, an opulent Renaissance villa that is home to many incredible frescoes by artists such as Raphael.
+On the street where JCU is located, Via della Lungara, you’ll find Villa Farnesina, a Renaissance villa with frescoes by artists like Raphael.

-Just across the street you will see Palazzo Corsini, a baroque palace that is home to Italy’s National Academy of Sciences as well as the National Gallery of Antique Art, whose collection includes works by Titian and Caravaggio.
-Behind the palace is the University of Rome’s Orto Botanico (botanic garden), a green oasis with more than 7000 plant species – the perfect place to relax.
+Across the street is Palazzo Corsini, home to Italy’s National Academy of Sciences and the National Gallery of Antique Art, whose collection includes works by Titian and Caravaggio.
+Behind it is the University of Rome’s Orto Botanico (botanic garden), which features more than 7000 plant species.

 3. Piazza Santa Maria in Trastevere

-The heart of Trastevere is Piazza Santa Maria in Trastevere, a lovely square that is a favorite location for street musicians.
-The 12th century church that gives its name to the piazza is one of Rome’s oldest and features glittering mosaics by Pietro Cavallini.
+The heart of Trastevere is Piazza Santa Maria, a lovely square that is a favorite location for street musicians.
+The 12th century church that gives its name to the piazza is one of Rome’s oldest, and features glittering mosaics by Pietro Cavallini.

-Students who study abroad in Rome get to experience both classic Italian dining and foods from around the world, all within the borders of Trastevere.
+Students who study in Rome experience both Italian and international dining, all within Trastevere.
 With an assortment of restaurants serving Indian, Japanese, Thai food and more, Trastevere is the neighborhood Romans favor for an international culinary experience.

 5. Gianicolo Hill: A Star-Studded Site with Stunning Views

-Known as the Janiculum Hill in English, the Gianicolo gives Trastevere residents an especially beautiful view of Rome’s ancient architecture.
-Students at JCU’s Guarini Campus who take the 10-minute walk up Via Garibaldi to the Gianicolo to survey this impressive skyline will discover two regal equestrian monuments to historic figures Giuseppe Garibaldi and his wife Anita.
+Known as the Janiculum Hill in English, the Gianicolo provides an especially beautiful view of Rome’s ancient architecture.
+Students who walk up Via Garibaldi to the Gianicolo will discover monuments to historic figures Giuseppe Garibaldi and his wife Anita.

-History-lovers and students who study Classical Studies in Rome will also find the climb worthwhile.
-Although the building no longer stands, Julius Caesar once owned a villa and estate on the top of the Giancolo Hill, where Cleopatra allegedly stayed on a visit to Rome.
+History lovers and students who study Classical Studies in Rome will also enjoy the climb.
+Although the building no longer stands, Julius Caesar once owned a villa and estate on the top of the Gianicolo Hill, where Cleopatra allegedly stayed while visiting Rome.

-First built in the 1950s, Cinema America was a cultural hotspot for Trastevere’s ex-pat population.
-When the building shut down in the early 2000’s, student activists decided to occupy the cinema and begin showing their own curated film collections.
-Today, Cinema America still has a large student activist following, supported by residents who are committed to preserving Italian cultural-historic landmarks.
+In the 1950s, this was a hotspot for Trastevere’s expat population.
+When the building closed in the early 2000’s, student activists occupied the cinema and began showing their own curated film collections.
+Cinema America still has a large student activist following, supported by residents committed to preserving Italian cultural-historic landmarks.

-7. “Little Madonnas” Helped Reduce Crime in the 15th Century
+7. “Little Madonnas” Helped Reduce 15th Century Crime

-As they discover Trastevere, students will soon become familiar with a common sight – Madonelle, also known as Little Madonnas.
 These portraits of Madonna were placed strategically around piazzas in the 1500s to deter Rome’s devout Catholic population from committing street crimes.
 Whether this strategy truly impacted local crime rates is unknown—but perhaps it’s no coincidence that Rome remains one of the safest cities in Europe!

-Anyone attending an English speaking university in Italy will have no doubt heard of legendary Italian director, Sergio Leone.
-His Spaghetti Westerns starring Clint Eastwood – most notably The Good, the Bad and the Ugly (1966) – are beloved around the world by film buffs and classic movie lovers.
-Sergio Leone actually grew up in the artsy neighborhood of Trastevere, on Viale Glorioso—a fitting street name for a future hero of cinema.
+Anyone attending an English speaking university in Italy will have heard of legendary Italian director Sergio Leone.
+His Spaghetti Westerns starring Clint Eastwood are beloved by film buffs and classic movie lovers.
+Sergio Leone actually grew up in the neighborhood of Trastevere, on Viale Glorioso—a fitting street name for a future cinematic hero.